04 April 2023

 EIS (the Enterprise Investment Scheme) was introduced by the government to encourage investors to take a chance on younger, higher risk businesses.
 It offers tax relief on up to £12 million (£5 million per year) to investors who take a chance and support qualifying companies.

 SEIS (the Seed Enterprise Investment Scheme) was created in 2012 to support even smaller businesses.
-Although you can only claim relief on £150k of investment, it is a great option for new startups that doesn't eat into the EIS allowance.
+You can claim relief on £250k of investment, so it is a great option for new startups that won't eat into the EIS allowance.

 When you’re starting out, the burden of proof that investors ask for can sometimes seem impossible.
 This scheme is in place to give you a helping hand.
 If you’re taking on a new venture and could use an extra incentive to offer investors, then this could be perfect for you.